-To set Java path click on Manage Jenkins from the left side panel.
+To set the Java path click on Manage Jenkins from the left side panel.

 Next page click on Global Tool Configuration and then click on the “Add JDK” button.

-Give a name and deselect “Install automatically” option and add the java home path.
-Please refer below screenshot.
+Give a name and deselect the “Install automatically” option and add the java home path.
+Please refer to below screenshot.